spencerelliott/libanzen/README.md

 #### Preparing the required libraries and source code

-The dc-chain script requires the source for the libraries to be downloaded to specific folders.
+The dc-chain Makefile requires the source for the libraries to be downloaded to specific folders.
 Multiple scripts are provided in the repository to assist with setup.
 Run the following commands to prepare the workspace:

 ```shell